Scott Moran · founder individual audit · Mar 13-25, 2026

 What Go2 should standardize

-6. Sell relief, not abstraction.
-The marketable story is fewer dropped follow-ups, fewer wasted meetings, less copy-paste, and better prepared people, not vague intelligence claims.
+Keep it concrete.
+The useful story is fewer dropped follow-ups, fewer wasted meetings, less copy-paste, and better prepared people, not vague intelligence claims.

 Skills + MCPs + Sentries